Forward Regression via Gram-Schmidt Orthogonalization for Ultra-High Dimensional Linear Models: Methodology

 We evaluate OGA's performance in this constructed example, focusing on its failure to correctly select the relevant variable \( x_{2} \), as illustrated in Table~\ref{tab:example1_OGA} below.

 In iteration 1 of Table~\ref{tab:example1_OGA}, \( \left| \mu_{J_1, 1} \right| \) is the largest, allowing OGA to correctly select \( x_1 \).
-However, in iteration 2, \( \left| \mu_{J_2, 3} \right| \) becomes the largest, causing OGA to incorrectly select \( x_3 \) instead of the correct variable \( x_2 \).
-The selection criterion used by OGA, which is based on marginal contributions, offers computational efficiency but can lack accuracy.
-This becomes particularly problematic when variables are highly correlated, as it leads to an incorrect evaluation of their true contributions to the target variable.
+However, in iteration 2, \( \left| \mu_{J_2, 3} \right| \) becomes the largest, causing OGA to incorrectly select \( x_3 \) instead of the true variable \( x_2 \).
+Therefore, this example shows that the marginal-correlation criterion used by OGA may incorrectly evaluate variable importance in the presence of strong correlations among predictors.
+As a result, OGA may fail to recover relevant variables even in relatively simple settings, since marginal correlations do not necessarily reflect the true incremental contribution of a predictor once other variables are present.